Symmetry, Thermodynamics and Topology in Active Matter: Thermodynamics of active matter

+where $k_{\rm B}$ is Boltzmann's constant and $T$ is the temperature of the surroundings.
 As the relative entropy ${\dot D}_\tau$ measures how distinguishable the processes is from its reverse, we call it the \emph{irreversibility}.
 In other words, it quantifies the direction of the arrow of time.
 Equation~\eqref{eq:relent} reveals a fundamental relationship between how irreversible a processes is---obtained from passive measurements of the dynamics---to the rate of energy consumption.
 This applies to any observable and nearly any nonequilibrium steady state.

-Recently, the irreversibility metric has proven to be a robust experimental and computational tool to detect nonequilibrium activity even in the absence of observable flows~\cite{Kawai2007,Parrondo2009,Gomez-Marin2008a,Horowitz2009b,Roldan2012,roldan2018arrow,Martinez2018}.
-Additionally, it is observed that the measured irreversibility changes with measurement frequency~\cite{Tan2021KLD,Wang2016entropy,dadhichi2018origins}, in a manner correlated with a characteristic time scale of the underlying energy consuming process (See Fig. \ref{fig:KLD}).
-Thus, by analyzing statistical irreversibility over different time and length scales, it may be possible to discern the characteristic features of how energy is used in active matter without building a model.
+The irreversibility metric has proven to be a robust experimental and computational tool to detect nonequilibrium activity even in the absence of observable flows~\cite{Kawai2007,Parrondo2009,Gomez-Marin2008a,Horowitz2009b,Roldan2012,roldan2018arrow,Martinez2018}.

+\nf{But can we apply this powerful framework to complex many body active matter systems?
+This is a very exciting direction and very recently it has been demonstrated experimentally that one can extract quite a bit more \mcm{information} from this fundamental principle by using a new method, namely multiscale statistical irreversibility, which \mcm{can yield} the scales of energy consumption in active systems.
+It is observed that the measured irreversibility changes with measurement frequency~\cite{Tan2021KLD},in a manner correlated with a characteristic time scale of the underlying energy consuming process (See Fig. \ref{fig:KLD}).
+Thus, by analyzing statistical irreversibility over different time and length-scales we can discern the characteristic features of how energy is used in active matter without building a model.} And this is just the beginning.
+Correlating such data-analysis techniques with observations of function and structure can offer a principled method to characterize energy dynamics in complex matter.
 This also raises the question whether there is a scale at which dissipation is maximum and whether it is possible to use effective equilibrium descriptions beyond these scales~\cite{2016Fodor,Nardini2017}.

-Another fascinating question is whether it will be possible to use stochastic thermodynamics to quantify the work needed to create and maintain patterns in active matter~\cite{2018Falasco,guo2021play} and what is the efficiency of information exchange through the system?
-On a more practical level, can we tune the structure, phase transitions and emergent behavior of active systems by controlling dissipation rate~\cite{Fodor_2020}?
-Looking forward, it will be exciting to see how these frameworks can provide a quantitative understanding of how thermodynamics dictates structure in active matter and function in living systems.
+\paragraph{\nf{What we can do far from equilibrium?}} \nf{Can we push beyond these quantification of distance from equilibrium toward exploiting time-varying interactions, fluctuations, phase space structures in novel ways to enable the generation of useful work and engineered energetic and entropic transformations~\cite{2019Tociu}\mcm{?}}